4: Chrysalis

 The bullet hit the bug in an explosion of electronics.
 The small body didn’t, couldn’t block it.
 But the deflection was enough that, paired with Uzi’s dodge, the murder drone missed.

-Uzi continued her dodge toward the second debris pile, turning it into a classic dive.
+Uzi continued her dodge toward the second debris pile, turning it into another classic dive.
 The debris pile blocked line of sight.
 And she didn’t pause there, knowing the murder drone could move impossibly fast.

 But that speed was a straight shot thing, right?
 Navigating around the piles would require acceleration to change direction, that had to add extra—